jackbrewer/meta-icon-templates/README.md

 ## Windows 8 Pinned Tile Icon

 Template to display a site icon on a Windows 8 pinned tile.
 Recommended to be a logo with transparent background, as a solid colour background will be specified for the tile elsewhere in the meta tags.

+## OpenGraph Images

+Template to create a default OpenGraph image to be used when a page doesn't supply its own.
+Resized to various sizes based on which service is using the image.
+Keep it simple, as can be resized to <10% original size in some cases.